sivakumarhm-prog/Databricks_ETE_Medallion_Project/README.md

 # 🚀 ETE Databricks Medallion Project

 ## 🔹 Overview
-End-to-end data engineering project implemented on **Databricks** using **ADLS Gen2, Unity Catalog, Autoloader, and Delta Live Tables**.
+End-to-end data engineering project implemented on **Databricks** using **ADLS Gen2, Unity Catalog, Autoloader, and Delta Live Tables** to achieve SCD-Type 1 and Type 2.
 The goal was to build a **medallion architecture (Bronze → Silver → Gold)** enforcing **star schema** at the gold layer.

 ---